PedroMAlves/Chat_Server_Client/README.md

 Package Client is meant to be distributed as a stand alone app used to access the server.
 If you need the .jar file just contact me.

-Have fun.
-I did coding it!
+Have fun using it.
+I sure had coding it!